rdmeneze/cmake_stm32_template/TESTING_SUCCESS.md

 ---

-**Your STM32L432 project now has enterprise-grade testing capabilities! 🎉**
+**Your STM32L432 project now has enterprise-grade testing capabilities!**